USEPA/workshops/lessons/data_aggregation.md

 # Basic Data Aggregation with R

 Admittedly, data aggregation and manipulation are somewhat artificial distinctions but for the purposes of these lessons I am using them to break apart what we do to data in its existing format (data manipulation, the last lesson) and what we do to more radically change the format of our data through aggregating and summarizing data.
 We will first introduce the `tidyr` package and then jump back into summarizing data with `dplyr`.
-To goal of these two lessons are to provide you with enough tools to accomplish the lion's share of data manipulation and aggregation tasks.
+The goal of these two lessons are to provide you with enough tools to accomplish the lion's share of data manipulation and aggregation tasks.

 ## Lesson Outline: